VillardX/Cross-Domain-SA/README.md

 ## Future Work
 - Improve the PLM as feature extractor like ELECTRA (originated from GAN), roberta, etc.

-- Implement a more fine-grained sentiment analysis transfer learning quest, namely ABSA, in the use of this structure.
+- Implement a more fine-grained sentiment analysis transfer learning task, namely ABSA, in the use of this structure.